mrlynn/securehealth/docs/hipaa-compliant-medical-records-mongodb.md

 ✅ **Transmission Security**
 - All data encrypted in transit via TLS/SSL
 - API endpoints require HTTPS only
-- JWT tokens for secure authentication
+- Secure session cookies (HttpOnly, Secure, SameSite)
 - No sensitive data in URLs or logs

 ### Administrative Safeguards